charlesetd/charlesetd.github.io/_posts/2022-01-29-system-shock-pinball.markdown

 I have a few special features I'm designing in as well but you'll just have to stay tuned to future posts to hear about those.

-## Development

-I personally prefer to work in CAD before making anything physical.
-I realize this is completely backwards from nearly everyone else; however, I find I just can't picture the end result I want without drawing it out in CAD first.
-In a twist that's sure to surprise some, my CAD tool of choice OpenSCAD.
-The reason for this is twofold: 1) OpenSCAD's language really meshes with how I think (pun intended) and 2) Fusion 360 is borked for my Autodesk account and I refuse to make a new account just to fix their software.

-In all seriousness, I have used Autodesk 3D modelling and CAD software in the past but being a software engineer by trade I just feel more comfortable writing code.
-That said, OpenSCAD leaves a lot to be desired (especially in the dependency management front) and I probably would have been a lot farther along by now had I forced myself to use something else.
-All that's to say: your mileage may vary.

 ## Challenges

 One of the first and most persistent challenges of building a scaled down pinball machine is the OG buzzkill, physics.
 As Ben noted in his show, simply scaling down the ball's diameter by half doesn't really work all that well as you lose so much mass that the ball becomes uncontrollable.
 Taking Ben's advice, I have chosen to use a 5/8" bearing ball as opposed to a 1/2" ball.